shannonmoeller/apply-html/readme.md

 It's `.innerHTML = ''` for the 21st century!

 Yet another library to diff and patch an existing DOM tree by efficiently comparing it to a string.
 Why?
 This library is a little bit different than [others](#acknowledgements).
-It makes use of an [HTML `<template>`'s](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) unique ability to create an inert [document fragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment).
-These amazing creatures' features include:
+It makes use of an [HTML `<template>`'s](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) unique ability to create an inert [document fragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), featuring:

 - A real DOM tree
 - Multiple root nodes